14-Day Turkey And Greece Itinerary (Detailed Guide)

 Best Beaches In Rhode - Tsambika beach view from the Tsambika monastery on Rhodes Island

-Start your morning early and hop on a bus to Fethiye because you’ll travel from Turkey to Greece.
-Now, when it comes to Greek islands near Turkey, Rhodes is the closest, and that’s where you’re going – take a ferry from Fethiye to Rhodes Island and get ready to start your Greek adventure.
-It’s just less than two hours – at least it’s not a ferry from Turkey to Santorini!
+Start your morning early and head to Fethiye because you’ll travel from Turkey to Greece.
+Rhodes is a popular (and easy) island crossing from the Turkish coast—take the ferry from Fethiye to Rhodes and start your Greek adventure.

 You’ll arrive in Rhodes in the afternoon, so stretch your legs after your morning of traveling by exploring Rhodes’ Old Town.
 Walk through the Old Town city gates and climb to the top of the Roloi Clock Tower for a gorgeous view of the city.
 Afterward, make sure you visit the Palace of the Grand Master and the Knights of Rhodes and then stroll down the iconic Street of the Knights of Rhodes.

-If you still have energy, end your afternoon off by checking out the Acropolis of Rhodes, the ruins of the upper part of the ancient Greek city.
+If you still have energy, end your afternoon by visiting the Acropolis of Rhodes, the ruins of the upper part of the ancient Greek city.
 Make sure you check out the Odeon – the old marble theater.

 End the day on your own terms and find somewhere cool in the Old Town for dinner – you certainly won’t be short of options!